“Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it.”

 100 Pine Hill Road, Bedford, MA 01730

 From Interstate 95/128, take Exit 31B for Routes 4/225 toward Bedford.
 This is Bedford Street in Lexington, which becomes Great Road in Bedford.
 Take this street about three miles toward Bedford Center.
 Just past the Marshall’s/Whole Foods shopping plaza, take a right on Hillside Avenue.
 Take Hillside to the four-way stop and turn left on Pine Hill Road.
-St. Paul’s Church is on your left at 100 Pine Hill Rd.
+St. Paul’s Church is up the hill on your left, at 100 Pine Hill Rd.
 If you’re coming from west of Bedford, Pine Hill Road intersects with North Road, about a quarter mile from the church.

 Where should I park?

 Our parking lot includes about 30 spaces in the front of the church, including two handicapped spaces.
 There is additional (marked) parking behind the parish hall and (unmarked) head-in along the side driveway on the gravel.
-You may also park along Dana Road (just on one side of the street) or in Heritage Drive cul-de-sac, both of which are just a short walk to the church.
+You may also park along Dana Road (just on one side of the street) or in the Heritage Drive cul-de-sac, both of which are just a short walk to the church.
 We do not advise parking on Pine Hill Road.

 What time are the services?

 Our Sunday service of Holy Eucharist is at 10:00am, with Sunday School and nursery care beginning at 9:45.
-On the last Sunday of the month, we have a spoken Eucharist at 8:00am and a family-centered service at 10:00am, with a children’s homily.
+On the last Sunday of the month, we have a family-centered service at 10:00am with a children’s homily.
 In the summer, our Sunday service shifts to 9:00am.
-We also have Morning Prayer at 8:45am on most Tuesdays, Wednesdays, and Thursdays throughout the program year, and at 9:00am on Tuesdays and Thursdays for most of the summer.
+We also have Morning Prayer at 9:00am on most Tuesdays, Wednesdays, and Thursdays throughout the year.

 How long does the service last?